5kuuk/CTF-writeups/pwnme-2023/heap-hop/README.md

 ## **TL;DR**
 - Heap menu, you can create,display and create tracks but you cannot delete them
-- I leveraged a heap buffer overflow into a free chunk for tcache poisoning to then overwrite a GOT entry.
+- I leveraged a heap buffer overflow into a free chunk for tcache poisoning to then overwrite a GOT entry

 ## **Checksec**